 At Thomas & Paulk, we’re former prosecutors who understand both sides of criminal court proceedings in Florida.
 Our Tampa criminal defense attorneys have represented thousands of clients through the years and know what it takes to effectively defend their constitutional rights and freedom.

 We offer free consultation!
-For more information on level 2 background checks, expungement, and our criminal defense counsel, contact our team.
+For more information on level 2 background checks, expungement, and our criminal defense counsel in Florida, contact our team.
 We’re here for you.